How to Participate

 If My Institution Puts Items on DigitalNC.org, Can We Publish Them On Our Own Website As Well?

 Yes.
-The contributing institution retains all rights to the original images.
 The Digital Heritage Center will provide copies, if requested, of all of the digital files and the contributing institution may re-publish these on its own website, or anywhere else it deems appropriate.

 How Much Metadata Does My Institution Need to Provide for the Materials We Want Digitized?